tagboola/CS205_Final_Project/README.markdown

 ###Description

-A sentiment analysis tool were given a text will output a rating between 1 (negative) and 5 (positive).
+A sentiment analysis tool that will output a rating between 1 (negative) and 5 (positive) for a given text.
 A random forest classifier is built using MPI and trained on the Yelp! academic dataset, which was pre-processed using MapReduce.